The Lens Buyer's Complete Guide

 - Figure out the type of photography that you want to explore.

-- Read the appropriate article to find out which lenses you should be exploring.
+- Read the appropriate article from the list above, to find out which lenses you should be exploring.

 - Try out the lenses, you could borrow one from a friend, or rent one from a lens rental.

-- If not, then try one of the other lenses selected to find out which one suits your style of photography.
+- If not, then try one of the other lenses suggested, to find out which one suits your style of photography.

 - Enjoy taking photographs with some really sweet lenses. 😀

-However, photographers will often use every type of lens that they can lay their hands on.
-This is because they’re always trying to create an image that looks different … a different style of image.
+Photographers will often use every type of lens that they can lay their hands on.
+This is because they’re always trying to create an image that looks different … a different style of image, and this is just as important… To explore the various possibilities that your equipment may offer.

-Click through above to start reading.
+Click through the links in the list above above to start reading.
 The titles are self-explanatory.

 Suggest Lenses to Help Us Complete the Series!